ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Objects

-An ACME account resource represents a set of metadata associated to an account.
+An ACME account resource represents a set of metadata associated with an account.
 Account resources have the following structure:

 key (required, dictionary):